 Before Ingredient Splitting

-While this doesn’t’ look awful on face value, the more knowledgeable amongst you will be aware that ideally, you want meat and fish ingredients to take up as many of the primary ingredient spots as possible, especially that number one spot.
+While this doesn’t look awful at face value, the more knowledgeable amongst you will be aware that, ideally, you want meat and fish ingredients to take up as many of the primary ingredient spots as possible, especially that number one spot.

 So to appeal to consumers, this dog food brand may want to strategically move Peas off that number one spot and below the Chicken and Turkey ingredients.

 Now they could do this by including fewer Peas in the recipe and adding additional Chicken and Turkey.
 However, Chicken and Turkey are expensive, and Peas are cheap.